What Is Bug Life Cycle In Software Testing, Different Phases of Defect Life Cycle

-Bug life cycle is also known as Defect life cycle.
-In Software Development process, the bug has a life cycle.
+The bug life cycle is also known as the Defect life cycle.
+In the Software Development Process, the bug has a life cycle.
 The bug should go through the life cycle to be closed.
-Bug life cycle varies depends upon the tools (QC, JIRA etc.,) used and the process followed in the organization.
+The bug life cycle varies depends upon the tools (QC, JIRA, etc.,) used, and the process followed in the organization.

-Bug can be defined as the abnormal behavior of the software.
-Bug starts when the defect is found and ends when a defect is closed, after ensuring it is not reproduced.
+A software bug can be defined as the abnormal behavior of the software.
+The bug starts when the defect is found and ends when a defect is closed, after ensuring it is not reproduced.

-Check below video to see detailed explanation on “Bug Life Cycle”
+Check the below video to see a detailed explanation of “Bug Life Cycle / Defect Life Cycle“

 Please be patient.
 The video will load in some time.